Minw913/minw913.github.io/_pages/projects.md

       <p>During the COVID-19 pandemic, urban residents' subjective well-being (SWB) was at risk, but few studies examined its relationship with neighborhood-level socio-economic and built-environment factors.
 This study bridges that gap by analyzing over one million geo-tagged social media posts from Shanghai.
 The main contributions are:</p>

       <ul>
-        <li>Utilized the ChatGPT model to analyze social media sentiment indices, combined with BerTopic to extract high-frequency topics, revealing the spatiotemporal dynamics of urban emotions during public disturbances.</li>
+        <li>Utilized the ChatGPT API to analyze social media sentiment indices, combined with BerTopic to extract high-frequency topics, revealing the spatiotemporal dynamics of urban emotions during public disturbances.</li>

         <li>Used Regression Discontinuity Design (RDD) to divide the COVID-19 outbreak in Shanghai into six SWB stages, analyzing key events' impact on public sentiment before, during, and after the pandemic.</li>